eclark15/intelligent_information_retrieval/sample_page.md

 ```
 ## 3. Tests and Results
 ### 3a.
 Query #1 'internships in marketing or design'
+In the table, the top 7 pages that the system calculated as being the most relevant based on the user’s search query.
+However, we can see that only Search Result Number 1,2,3 and 6 are actually relevant while search result numbers 4, 5, and 7 are not relevant.

 <img width="633" alt="queryTest_internships" src="https://user-images.githubusercontent.com/50348032/160932829-75c72d00-7fdb-4b78-a462-0c25a1e66dc2.png">

 ### 3b.
 Query #2 'environmental sustainability responsibility'